 - in-line in the grid

-- or to change the status only in a modal window
+- or to change the status only

 In order to attach additional information (images, url links, rich text notes with solutions etc.) or to establish links to other processes activities or technology components again right-click on a target story to access the context menu OR open the right panel by clicking on the blue arrow on the right: